durrantlab/censible/README.md

 conda install -c conda-forge smina
 ```

-We used the Oct 15 2019 version of _smina_ (based onAutoDock Vina 1.1.2) for
+We used the Oct 15 2019 version of _smina_ (based onAutoDock Vina 1.1.2) to
-testing and training.
+calculate terms for testing and training, though we expect other versions will
+work equally well.

 ### 5. Install _Open Babel_